neil-sabol/EZWinBan/README.md

      * settings.ini
           * How many DAYS IPs remain banned (LOCKOUTDURATION)
           * How many failed login attempts trigger a ban (FAILEDLOGINTHRESHOLD)
-          * How many MINUTES EZWinBan "looks back" in the event log for failed logins (LOGLOOKBACKINTERVAL) - useful for "slow" attacks where failures do not occur within the 1 minute intervals that EZWinBan runs
+          * How many MINUTES EZWinBan "looks back" in the event log for failed logins (LOGLOOKBACKINTERVAL) - useful for "slow" attacks where login failures do not occur within the 1 minute intervals that EZWinBan runs
      * whitelist.txt
           * Add IP addresses and/or subnets that should never be banned - see comments in the file for formatting